-- (i) children who have dropped out of institutions of basic education owing to teenage pregnancies; and - (ii) vulnerable children who have dropped out of, or who are likely to drop out of institutions of basic education owing to factors beyond their control, in order to ensure that they are readmitted and integrated into the education system; - (b) establish partnerships with community based organisations, education providers and other relevant stakeholders in order to - - (i) provide a broad range of educational options and services for children who drop out of school under this Part; and - (ii) counsel children in schools on adolescent sexuality, responsible behaviour and the consequence of child pregnancies; and - (c) ensure that the education system in place takes into account the best interests of children who fall pregnant while in school. - (2) In this section, a "vulnerable child" means a child who faces circumstances that increase the likelihood of dropping out of an institution of basic education owing to child pregnancy. - 10.
-(1) Where a child falls pregnant or a teacher or person in authority within the school has a reason to believe that a child within an institution of basic education is pregnant, the matter shall be referred to the principal of the institution.
+- (i) children who have dropped out of institutions of basic education owing to teenage pregnancies; and - (ii) vulnerable children who have dropped out of, or who are likely to drop out of institutions of basic education and training owing to factors beyond their control, in order to ensure that they are readmitted and integrated into the education system;

+- (b) establish partnerships with community based organisations, education providers and other relevant stakeholders in order to - (i) provide a broad range of educational options and services for children who drop out of school under this Part; and - (ii) counsel children in schools on adolescent sexuality, responsible behaviour and the consequence of child pregnancies; and - (c) ensure that the education system in place takes into account the best interests of children who fall pregnant while in school. - (2) In this section, a "vulnerable child" means a child who faces circumstances that increase the likelihood of dropping out of an institution of basic education owing to child pregnancy. - 10.
+(1) Where a child falls pregnant or a teacher or person in authority within an institution of basic education and training has a reason to believe that a child within the institution is pregnant, the matter shall be referred to the principal of the institution.